top of page

 GIFT CFO

-Resident Indians increasingly earn or receive funds in foreign currency — from exports, overseas jobs, foreign investments, or gifts.
-Under FEMA (Foreign Exchange Management Act), 1999, the RBI allows certain foreign currency accounts to be held in or outside India, under regulated conditions.
+Resident Indians increasingly earn or receive funds in foreign currency from exports, overseas jobs, foreign investments, or gifts.
+Under the Foreign Exchange Management Act, 1999, the RBI allows certain foreign currency accounts to be held in or outside India, under regulated conditions.

-This blog answers key FAQs (as of January 2025) based on FEMA 10(R)/2015-RB and the Master Direction on Deposits, tailored for residents, bankers, and wealth managers.
+This blog answers key FAQs based on FEMA 10(R)/2015-RB and the Master Direction on Deposits, tailored for residents, bankers, and wealth managers.

 An Indian resident explores foreign currency accounts, surrounded by stacks of US dollars and coins, highlighting financial opportunities.